 (a) Tier 1.
-Conventionally-produced alternative fuels of a type that have been wellevaluated.
+Conventionally-produced alternative fuels of a type that have been wellevaluated for carbon intensity determinations in the California, Oregon, or Washington clean fuel programs.
 Tier 1 fuels include:

-(i) Starch-based and sugar-based ethanol;
+(i) Starch-based and sugar-based ethanol, and ethanol from corn kernel fiber cellulose;